 Tools

-nav has seven focused tools.
+nav exposes a small set of built-in tools (read, edit, write, skim, filegrep, shell, shell_status), plus subagent delegation when configured.
 Each tool takes parameters and returns structured results (success/error, data, messages).
 Tool schemas use JSON Schema for LLM function calling.

 read